Breast cancer testing and prevention

 If you are 30 to 69 years old and confirmed high risk

-The Ontario Breast Screening Program (OBSP) recommends getting a mammogram with an MRI (a test that uses radio waves and a magnetic field to create different images of the breast) or ultrasound (a test that uses sound waves to create images of the breast) every year.
+The Ontario Breast Screening Program (OBSP) recommends getting a mammogram with an MRI or ultrasound every year.
+An MRI is a test that uses radio waves and a magnetic field to create different images of the breast.
+An ultrasound is a test that uses sound waves to create images of the breast.

 High-risk status is based on a family or medical history of breast cancer and must be confirmed by a doctor or genetic counsellor.
 Breast cancer testing for eligible people at high risk is covered by OHIP.